Acheron-Camunda/gcs-connector/README.md

 ## Sample BPMN

-You can find the sample BPMN file in the 'bpmn' folder.
+You can find the sample BPMN file in the `bpmn` folder of this directory.

 ## Example Process
 <img src="assets/example-process.png" alt="example-process" width="600" />